 You can call The Bridge for advice if you are worried about becoming pregnant after being raped or sexually assaulted.

-If you come to The Bridge for a forensic medical examination, the nurse or doctor will talk to you about this and can give you emergency contraception if relevant.
+Our nurses or doctors will talk to you about this and can give you emergency contraception if relevant.

 Providing information to the police anonymously

-If you do not feel able to speak to the police about what has happened to you, it is possible to give them information anonymously.
+If you are an adult who does not feel able to speak to the police about what has happened to you, it can be possible to give them information anonymously.
 You can come to The Bridge and give a statement to a Crisis Worker.
 We will then give that information to the police without providing them with any of your personal details.